Why Cybersecurity Must Feature in the Core Strategy of Every Legal Practice

 Ultimately, the only way to mitigate a data breach in your organisation is to deploy a solid cybersecurity strategy.
 Without a dedicated security team on your staff, it can be hard to know how to do so.

-At the upcoming UK Cyber Week conference, we're inviting businesses from the legal sector to join hundreds of other attendees to hear from industry experts.
+At the upcoming UK Cyber Week - Expo & Conference, we're inviting businesses from the legal sector to join hundreds of other attendees to hear from industry experts.
 You'll learn about the latest threats and, more importantly, how to counteract them.
 Find out more on the UK Cyber Week website.